Tuesdays & Thursdays 11-12 - sign up in Canvas Calendar or send me an email

 More Info on Courses:

-- REQUIRED TEXTBOOK (in addition to online readings in Canvas) is Introduction to Community & Public Health, 9th Edition, by McKenzie and Pinger.
-It is available (new or used) from the CCSF Bookstore and many online booksellers; it is also available to rent.
+REQUIRED TEXTBOOK (in addition to online readings in Canvas) is Introduction to Community & Public Health, 9th Edition, by McKenzie and Pinger.
+It is available (new or used) from the CCSF Bookstore and many online booksellers; it is also available to rent from Amazon, Chegg, etc.

 Go to MyCCSF and look for the links under "Distance Learning" in the "Students" column on the right to find a link to log in to Canvas directly, to get your RAM ID, and to get support with how to use Canvas.